-CITY COUNCIL MEETING DATE: April 14, 2014
+AGENDA ITEM: AGENDA SI ECTION:

+INTERLOCAL AGREEMENT

-AGENDA ITEM: INTERLOCAL AGREEMENT BETWEEN THE CITY OF GRANITE FALLS AND THE CITY OF MARYSVILLE FOR OUT DOOR VIDEO SERVICES AGENDA SE CTION:
+BETWEEN THE CITY OF GRANITE FALLS

+AND THE CITY OF MARYSVILLE

+FOR OUT DOOR VIDEO SERVICES

+PREPARED BY: APPROVED BY:

-PREPARED BY: Jim Ballew APPROVED BY: J. Ballew
+Jim Ballew J. Ballew

+ATTACHMENTS:

-ATTACHMENTS: Interlocal Agreement
+Interlocal Agreement

 MAYOR CAO

 BUDGET CODE: AMOUNT:

-DESCRIPTION:

-The City of Granite Falls has requested Marysville Parks and assistance in offering an outdoor movie series for their citizen our program.
-The City of Granite Falls is hosting two free ever Marysville Parks and Recreation has agreed to provide equipmeach film at a cost of \$350.00 per event, payable by the City of s based on the ents on city ow nent and staff success of ned property.
+The City of Granite Falls has requested Marysville Parks and Recreation Department's assistance in offering an outdoor movie series for their citizens based on the success of our program.
+The City of Granite Falls is hosting two free events on city owned property.
+Marysville Parks and Recreation has agreed to provide equipment and staff to present each film at a cost of \$350.00 per event, payable by the City of Granite Falls.